Wendy Raquel Robinson: Career

 In 2006, Robinson began portraying the role of Tasha Mack, in the comedy The Game.
 After three seasons, the series was canceled by The CW on May 21, 2009.
 BET struck a deal with The Games parent company CBS to develop new episodes of the series, relocating taping of the show from Los Angeles to Atlanta, and announcing its renewal at the April 2010 upfronts.
 The Game returned to the air for a fourth season on January 11, 2011, The series ended in 2015.
-She also appeared on Shonda Rhimes' Grey's Anatomy in 2010.
+She also appeared in ABC's medical drama Grey's Anatomy in 2010.
 In 2014, she was cast as Cruella de Vil in the Disney's Descendants.
 In 2017, she has appeared in the film Flatliners, and had a recurring role on the short-lived ABC comedy series, The Mayor.

 In 2018, Robinson was cast in the ABC comedy-drama series Grand Hotel opposite Demián Bichir and Roselyn Sánchez.
-In 2022 she featured in the Netflix series Family Reunion as Joyce.
+In 2022, she featured in the Netflix series Family Reunion as Joyce.